-When the battery becomes weak, the alarm will "beep" about once a minute indicating a low battery.
+a low battery.
 This warning should last for 30 days.
-You MUST replace the battery once the alarms low battery warning (beeping) starts to assure continued protection.
+You MUST replace the battery once the alarms low battery warning (beep) starts to assure continued protection.

 When the battery is removed from the alarm, the battery flag will pop up; the alarm cannot be installed to the mounting bracket without a battery.